olinpin/NvimConfig/README.md

 - [ ] Delete tab when navigating out if it's not saved in harpoon
 - [x] Add git to signcolumn
 - [x] gitsigns not working
+- [ ] change ctrl L to ctrl ; for copilot, because clashing with ctrl l for moving in insert mode